-SHAUN DREW is a music composer, producer and arranger of renown distinction.
+SHAUN DREW is an LA-based music composer, producer and arranger of distinction.
 His multi-colored and modern sound palette is marked with sophistication and maturity, and by an ability to harmoniously balance technical prowess with a visceral, emotive, often spiritual quality.
+Shaun's love for many genres of music has made him particularly versatile and adept at composing for a wide range of projects--from comedy to superhero animation, documentary, drama and horror/thriller feature films.

 Shaun scored The Vault, a bank heist and horror genre mash-up film starring James Franco, Taryn Manning and Francesca Eastwood.
 A US and UK theatrical release of the film occurred in September of 2017.